Credible takeaways

 You have private student loans

-While you can refinance both federal and private student loans, there are major differences in these two types of debt.
+While you can refinance both federal and private student loans, there are major differences between these two types of debt.

 Federal loans offer special benefits like income-driven repayment plans, the ability to change your payoff plan as needed, generous forbearance and deferment options, and even loan forgiveness in some instances.
 But if you refinance these loans, you turn them into a form of private debt and will permanently lose all those perks.

 Private student loans, however, don't offer those protections.
-That means there's less generally less risk in refinancing private loans, since your not altering your loan type or losing out on special perks.
+That means there's generally less risk in refinancing private loans, since you're not altering your loan type or losing out on special perks.

 You have stable income and good credit